 As should be clear, paying a total of £37 on £10,000 of invested capital for the ability to use the Vanguard platform and invest into a fund of carefully selected equities and bonds which is periodically rebalanced for you is very good value.

-It’s also worth noting, there are other funds on Vanguards which are cheaper than the 0.22% shown above.
-For example, S&P 500 UCITS ETF which tracks the S&P 500 index has an on-going charge of 0.07%.
-This is one of the funds I am invested into within Vanguard simply due to the very low cost and reliability of the SP500 index over time.
-For me, being invested in the 500 biggest Companies in the US (including the likes of Microsoft, Apple and Google) doesn’t feel particularly risky but that is a choice each individual will need to make.
+It’s also worth noting, there are other funds on Vanguards that are cheaper than the 0.22% shown above.
+For example, S&P 500 UCITS ETF which tracks the S&P 500 index has an ongoing charge of 0.07%.
+This is one of the funds I am invested in within Vanguard simply due to the very low cost and reliability of the SP500 index over time.
+For me, being invested in the 500 biggest companies in the US (including the likes of Microsoft, Apple and Google) doesn’t feel particularly risky but that is a choice each individual will need to make.

 Are there any downsides to using Vanguard?

-Since starting to use Vanguard last year, I only have 2 minor problems with the Vanguard platform.
+Since starting to use Vanguard last year, I only have had two minor problems with the Vanguard platform.